I look forward to it every day being here with you guys on the Rush Limbaugh program and the EIB network.

 And the Ravens had the momentum and the lights went out.

-On the NFL show, it's called America's Game, a special that chronicled the Ravens win.
+On the NFL show, it's called America's Game, a special that Chronicle the Ravens win, which turned out to be nip and tuck there, 3431 over the Fortiners.

-Ray Lewis said, I'm not gonna accuse nobody of nothing because I don't know facts.
+Ray Lewis said, I'm not going to accuse nobody of nothing because I don't know facts.

 But you're a zillion-dollar company and your lights go out?